Interactive System Build

 • The third layer (workspace) is a working layer where you change the source system.

-The process of interactive building takes place in /mnt/builder directory which results from meshing of calculate and delta layers.
+The process of interactive building takes place in the /mnt/builder directory which results from meshing of calculate and delta layers.
 You can monitor current changes while testing preferred applications during the building process.

 The process of system building

 Execute ''cl-builder'' to prepare the system for building.
-Afterwards invitation in the command line will become brown (the color may depend on the terminal type) and you will be in chroot environment of /mnt/builder.
+The invitation in the command line will become brown (the color may depend on the terminal type) and you will be in chroot environment of /mnt/builder.
 The following directories: /proc, /dev, /dev/pts, /usr/calculate/share will be mounted from the system, resolv.conf will be transferred.
 Thus right after executing cl-builder you can start to change the system.
 You can update portages (command eix-update) and update, install, and delete programs.
 The result of programs installation will affect the booted system.
 And still all your operations in the booted system will not affect /mnt/builder and will stay only in workspace layer.
 To avoid software conflicts always execute cl-builder.

 Installation templates